Dirtgreen.com – Gardening, Home and Land Care

 Kanzi Apple

 Kanzi means “hidden treasure” in Swahili, and this little-known crimson and gold apple certainly qualifies as such.
-The first crop made it to the United States in 2014, thus it’s possible it will become more popular in the US in the near future.
+The first crop made it to the United States in 2014, so it’s possible it will become more popular in the US in the near future.

 It’s a juicy, tart apple with a lot of flavors.
 When it comes to snacking, most people prefer to use this over baking or cooking.